These by-laws were revised from the approved 2019 version and are subject to approval at the 2020 annual meeting. These are the significant changes:

 Amendments may be proposed by a two-thirds vote of the full Executive Committee, or by a written petition to the Executive Committee signed by at least ten DDWC members or 10% of the membership, whichever is less, and submitted to the Executive Committee 15 days before the Annual Meeting.

 In the event that DDWC is disbanded or dissolved, all assets and real property of DDWC and its committees shall revert to the benefit of the Eleanor Roosevelt Legacy Committee or, if that Committee no longer exists, to the Dutchess County Democratic Committee.

 ARTICLE XI: Indemnification

-DDWC may, to the fullest extent now or hereafter permitted by law, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that she was a member of the Executive Committee of DDWC, against any judgments, fines, amounts paid in settlement and the expenses, including counsel fees and disbursements, incurred in connection with any such claim, action, proceeding or payment, except where such claim is based upon, in whole or in part, such Officer’s willful misconduct or fraud.
+DDWC may, to the fullest extent now or hereafter permitted by law, indemnify any person made, or threatened to be made, a party to any action or proceeding by reason of the fact that they were a member of the Executive Committee of DDWC, against any judgments, fines, amounts paid in settlement and the expenses, including counsel fees and disbursements, incurred in connection with any such claim, action, proceeding or payment, except where such claim is based upon, in whole or in part, such Officer’s willful misconduct or fraud.